s1n7ax/my-website/README.md

 - Run tailwind watch process `yarn run tailwind:watch`
 - Run leptos watch process `cargo leptos watch`
 - Open the browser `http://localhost:3000`

+## Deployment

+Deployment is done using docker images.

+Github workflow in this project, builds a new image and push it to docker hub.
+For the deployment, SSH should be configured in the server.

+Following secrets should be registered in the Github Actions

+- `DOCKERHUB_USERNAME` - Name of the docker hub user
+- `DOCKERHUB_TOKEN` - Access token
+- `DO_IP` - IP of the server
+- `DO_USERNAME` - Name of the user in the server
+- `DO_SSH_PRIVATE_KEY` - SSH Private key